stevenshelley58-afk/2-Dashboard/PROGRESS.md

 - Uses Supabase RPC functions instead of direct PostgreSQL connections
 - Avoids IPv4/IPv6 and Railway PG* environment variable issues
 - More secure: DB credentials never exposed

 ---

+## Phase 6: Frontend Dashboard (In Progress)

+### What We Built

+- Shopify dashboard route (`/shopify`) that mirrors Shopify Analytics with:
+  - Shared date picker and comparison-ready layout
+  - Revenue and orders charts powered by reporting RPC functions
+  - Channel performance cards sourced from marketing fact tables
+  - Recent orders table hydrated from the `public.orders` view
+- Shared `useActiveShop` hook to resolve the active Shopify shop and currency for all dashboards
+- Reused metrics hook with stricter typing to keep chart, product, and channel data consistent

+### Next Focus

+- Extend dashboard to cover Meta, GA4, and Klaviyo views once Phase 5 integrations land
+- Add saved filters and comparison mode toggle after multi-platform data is available

+---